Ariane 5 satellites in orbit but not in right location

-Two commercial satellites have been placed in orbit by an Ariane 5 rocket but have yet to reach their correct position, Arianespace said Thursday, after mission control briefly lost contact with the craft.
+Two commercial satellites have been placed in orbit by an Ariane 5 rocket but have yet to reach their correct positions, Arianespace said Thursday, after mission control briefly lost contact with the craft in a rare malfunction.

 For nearly 30 minutes mission controllers were left on tenterhooks when the rocket lost contact in what CEO Stephane Israel described as an "anomaly".

-But the team later received good news when the satellites chirped into contact.
+But the team later received good news when the satellites chirped back into radio contact.

 "Both satellites were confirmed separated, acquired and they are on orbit," Arianespace said in an updated statement after the initial lift-off scare.

-The French-headquartered company said a tracking station in Brazil was unable to track the craft shortly after ignition of the rocket's upper stage.
+The company, which is headquartered in France, said a tracking station in Brazil was unable to locate the craft shortly after ignition of the rocket's upper stage.

 "This lack of telemetry lasted throughout the rest of powered flight," the statement said.
 But both satellites were later "communicating with their respective control centres".